mhchavez/SCMA-Notebook.io/_posts/2019-09-23-Working-in-Mothur.md

 # WORKING IN MOTHUR 1
-In our folder are raw sequence dataof *the chipmunk dataset*, our previously generated *stability* file.
+In our folder are raw sequence data of *the chipmunk dataset*, our previously generated *stability* file.
 Our job is to quality control the reads and analyze them.
 In the following directions we are following the Schloss pipeline in mothur.

 **OBJECTIVE** prepare and trim a small dataset  provided in class using Mothur